joseph-allen/next-docker-starter/README.md

 Storybook to slowly maintain our own component library, allow visual testing and Chromatic to perform and approve snapshot testing.

 At this point I realize I've made a pretty mature outline of what should be a basic tech test, and I'm aware these things aren't being used well, and will add a lot of work but I think it's important I show the kind of project setup I would do over just the programming.
 Hopefully I don't have to reuse this repo for another tech test, but at this point it's a good Next+Mongo Template.

+### 6. Setup E2E testing with Cypress

+Starting Cypress from the inception of a project makes a lot more sense, it's a trivial and enjoyable experience to add.
+I've always been unsure as to when E2E tests should run, the last project I worked on, E2E tests took over 6 hours to run, and became a complete blocker of the pipeline.
+Because of this they ran it once overnight, which often meant morning rollbacks.
+My hunch, is that lots of tests accomadated for timing out or something strange because at the moment, it's quite quick.
+Github actions on push and pull request seem like a right level for now.